BuddyForms/BuddyForms/readme.txt

 == Changelog ==

+= 2.3.3.2 – 6 March 2019
+* Added a check to avoid start gutenberg block in older wordpress versions
+* Added an option to use ajax for the taxonomy field.
+* Code improved

 = 2.3.3.1 – 2 March 2019
 * IMPORTANT: the function buddyforms_locate_template used in our templates has changed now need the $form_slug parameter.
 Please update your templates files.
 * Fixed the checkbox styles in the form permissions